brikis98/yevgeniy-brikman-homepage/_posts/2015-03-23-making-software.md

 Some good quotes from the book:

 We hope the questions and answers in this book will change how you think about software development.
-We also hope these essays will persuade you to say, ‚ÄúCitation, please,‚Äù the next time someone claims that one way of laying out braces in C or Java is better than another.
+We also hope these essays will persuade you to say, "Citation, please," the next time someone claims that one way of laying out braces in C or Java is better than another.

 Convincing evidence motivates change.